ka5p3rr/MScDissertation/README.md

 ### Issues

-- Several compilation warnings show up during build: `warning: cast from provenance-free integer type to pointer type will give pointer that can not be dereferenced`
+- Several compilation warnings show up during build: `warning: cast from provenance-free integer type to pointer type will give pointer that can not be dereferenced [-Wcheri-capability-misuse]`
-- `--disable-docs`?
+- Toggling features and packages in configuration using `--with-something`, `--without-something` for packages and `--enable-something`, `--disable-something` for features
+  - `--disable-docs` disable documentation flag?
 It seems to build fine with it
   - `--without-x` disable X11?
 It seems to build fine with it
   - `--disable-installed` is it needed? creates a distributable portable installation

 ### Notes and links